supaglue-labs/supaglue/docs/versioned_docs/version-0.1.0/faq.md

 ### How do I self-host this?

 We're early and are working on documentation for self-hosting.
-Please reach out to us at hello@supaglue.com in the meantime and we can help you get set up.
+Please reach out to us in [Slack](https://join.slack.com/t/supagluecommunity/shared_invite/zt-1o2hiozzl-ZRQswNzlT5W4sXwrQnVlDg) or at hello@supaglue.com in the meantime and we can help you get set up.

 ### When are you going to be production-ready?